elastic/kibana/x-pack/plugins/event_log/README.md

 The queries ensure that the user can read the referenced Saved Objects before returning the events relating to them.

+The default index name is `.kibana-event-log-${kibanaVersion}-${ILM-sequence}`.

 The index written to is controlled by ILM.
-The actual ILM policy is editable by customers, and by default does not delete any indices, but does roll them over based on time/space settings.
+The ILM policy is initially created by the plugin, but is otherwise never updated by the plugin.
+This allows customers to customize it to their environment, without having to worry about their updates getting overwritten by newer versions of Kibana.

-The default index name is `.kibana-event-log-${kibanaVersion}-${ILM-sequence}`.
+The policy provides some default phases to roll over and delete older indices.
+The name of the policy is `kibana-event-log-policy`.

 ## Event Documents